 - Be well-informed on your walks – includes information about great dog walking areas as well as what you need to know about more sensitive places you may already visit in your local area: Out & about

 - Try out the tabs at the top or side of the page to explore the whole website.

 Dorset Dogs won the national KC Dog Award 2013!

 The Special Recognition award is an annual award for best positive canine access management – click here We think it’s important to continue to uphold the gold standard approach.

 The Dorset Dogs ethos is supported by many dog owners, dog businesses, and dog, conservation and countryside organisations and charities.

 Funding & History

-Dorset Dogs receives funding from development mitigation to carry out work mainly in south-east Dorset, with additional funding coming in from providing expertise for specific work such as ‘information pit stops’, guided walkies’ or canine access management guidance, alongside small donations from businesses who support the Dorset Dogs ethos and advertise on the website.
+Dorset Dogs receives funding from development mitigation to carry out work mainly in south-east Dorset, with additional funding coming in from providing expertise for specific work such as ‘information pit stops’, guided walkies’ or canine access management guidance.

 Dorset Dogs was initially set up with heathland development mitigation funding via the Urban Heaths Partnership, combined with access management funding from Natural England, to help manage both issues and opportunities for people with dogs to enjoy countryside and green spaces.